 Some marketers may think, “That all sounds great, but my brand isn’t based on saving the world–does this apply to me?”

 The thing is, any brand can leverage a mission to boost visibility and sales.
 A mission doesn’t have to be a social mission to be powerful.
-And it’s never too late to find it.
+And it’s never too late to find one.

 For example, leather goods brand Corter Leather tells the story of a commitment to hand-crafted quality that has carried them all the way from their college dorm-room beginnings.
 They publish a lot of content around this mission, including in-depth details about their stitching process.
 Corter Leather’s organic traffic has more than tripled in the last two years, according to data from SEMRush.

-How Do I Choose an Authentic Mission?
+How Do I Choose an Authentic Brand Mission?

 When Stephanie Morimoto took over as CEO of wellness brand Asutra two years ago, she described the brand as more “a collection of products” than a brand with a clear identity.